Pixels (2015 film): Theatrical

 Pixels was originally scheduled to be released on May 15, 2015, but on August 12, 2014, the release date was pushed to July 24, 2015.
-In the United States and Canada, it was released in the Dolby Vision format in Dolby Cinema, marking the first film from Sony to be released in that format.
+In the United States and Canada, Pixels was the first Sony Pictures film to be released in the Dolby Vision format in Dolby Cinema.

 Copyright takedown controversy

-Columbia Pictures hired Entura International to send Digital Millennium Copyright Act takedown notices to websites hosting user-uploaded videos of the film.
+Sony Pictures hired Entura International to send Digital Millennium Copyright Act takedown notices to websites hosting user-uploaded videos of the film.
 The company filed DMCA takedown notices indiscriminately against several Vimeo videos containing the word "Pixels" in the title, including the 2010 short film the film is based on, the film's official trailer, a 2006 independently produced Cypriot film uploaded by the Independent Museum of Contemporary Art, a 2010 university work by a student of the Bucharest National University of Arts, a royalty-free stock footage clip and an independently produced project.
-The takedown notice sent by Entura stated that the works infringe a copyright they had the right to enforce; once the notice was made public, it was withdrawn.
+The takedown notice sent by Entura stated that the works infringed a copyright they had the right to enforce; once the notice was made public, it was withdrawn.